dutke/cell_detection_AI/README.md

 # **ISSUES**

  1. In `custom_network.ipynb`, by executing the training on Google Colab, you need to restart the execution cell after the `^C` error.
-The weights are saved on every epoch in the backup folder so that you don't start again the training from 0.
+The weights are saved every hundred of epochs in the backup folder so that you don't start again the training from 0.